 Because organizations sometimes certify & test updates prior to deployment, it is possible to disable updates and thereby control when and how they get deployed.
 However, desktop-integrated services need to interact with cloud-based components.
 If you use services, be aware that Adobe regularly updates server side cloud components to keep them in sync with the latest desktop product.
 In this case, you must update the desktop product.
 To ensure that desktop-online service workflows perform flawlessly, Adobe recommends that you roll out the latest update within 60 days of its public release.

-You can control updates and/or deliver them via your own server with DC’s update tools.
+You can control updates and/or deliver them via your own server with Acrobat’s update tools.
 Acrobat supports both the Adobe Update Server Setup Tool (AUSST) as well as the Remote Update Manager (RUM).

 AUSST allows enterprise IT administrators to set up and maintain an in-house update server that synchronizes with Adobe’s update servers.
 Client machines then download and install updates from the internal AUSST server rather than the Adobe update servers.
 The tool supports a command line switch (–acrobatonly) so that only Acrobat updates are synchronized.
 For details, refer to the AUSST documentation.
 Windows download: https://s3.amazonaws.com/deploymenttools-prod/AUSST_win.zip